-Having a higher limit on your credit cards will actually give your credit score a helping hand; the better you can illustrate your ability to manage your revolving credit, the higher your score will be, says Plaskett
+Having a higher limit on your credit cards will actually give your credit score a helping hand; the better you can illustrate your ability to manage your revolving credit, the higher your score will be, says Plaskett.

 Also, if you ever needed financing, you'll have it available, he adds.

-"If you're a business owner especially, if you ever needed some short term financing for something, you could always turn to your credit card."
+"If you're a business owner especially, if you ever needed some short-term financing for something, you could always turn to your credit card."

-Short-term financing is one of the benefits, along with backup in an emergency -- as long as you pay it back on time or at least pay the minimum, says Alim Dhanji, a financial planner with Assante Financial Management Ltd.
+Short-term financing is one of the benefits of a higher credit limit, along with financial backup in an emergency -- as long as you pay it back on time or at least pay the minimum -- says Alim Dhanji, a certified financial planner with Assante Financial Management Ltd.

-Patricia White, executive director of Credit Counselling Canada, adds it's important to take a "responsible approach" to increasing your limit.
-It's not a bad thing to increase your limit so long as it's done for the right reasons, she adds.
+Patricia White, executive director of Credit Counselling Canada, says it's important to take a "responsible approach" to increasing your limit.
+It's not a bad thing to increase your limit, so long as it's done for the right reasons, she says.

-For example, if you're travelling -- extra credit can act as a cushion in case of an emergency while on the road, she says.
-Of course, you should have the money to pay off the trip.
+For example, if you're travelling, extra credit can act as a cushion in case of an emergency while on the road, she says.
+Of course, you should have the money to pay off the trip itself.